What is panobinostat (Farydak®)?

 When results were analysed just for the group of patients who had received at least two previous treatments, including bortezomib and an immunomodulatory medicine (thalidomide, lenalidomide or pomalidomide), the average time until the myeloma got worse (progression-free survival) was 12.5 months with panobinostat, versus 4.7 months with placebo.

-The most common side effects of panobinostat are:
+The most common side-effects1 of panobinostat (which may affect more than 1 in 10 people) are:

 You may also develop the following blood abnormalities: